nredell/forecastML/README.md

 The forecasting approach used in `forecastML` involves the following steps:

-    **1**: Build a series of horizon-specific short-, medium-, and long-term forceast models.
+    1: Build a series of horizon-specific short-, medium-, and long-term forecast models.

-    **2**: Assess model generalization peformance across a variety of heldout datasets through time.
+    2: Assess model generalization peformance across a variety of heldout datasets through time.

-    **3**: Select those models that consistently performed the best at each forecast horizon and combine them to produce a single ensemble forecast.
+    3: Select those models that consistently performed the best at each forecast horizon and combine them to produce a single ensemble forecast.

 Below is a plot of 5 forecast models used to produce a single 12-step-ahead forecast where each color